-One of the good and apt New Year resolution quotes for preschoolers is, “This New Year my wish for you is to give you wings of imagination that spread far and wide to make you think out of the box.”
-This is all the more relevant as often adults typically think about New Year’s resolutions as goals for themselves and they usually involve fitness and health.
-As parents we need to rethink resolutions, especially when it comes to preschoolers.
+One of the good and apt New Year resolution quotes for preschoolers is, “This New Year, my wish for you is to give you wings of imagination that spread far and wide to make you think out of the box.”
+This is all the more relevant as often adults typically think about New Year’s resolutions as goals for themselves, and they usually involve fitness and health.
+As parents, we need to rethink resolutions, especially when it comes to preschoolers.
 A New Year’s resolution list is a great way to set realistic goals for kids and practise these important skills together.
+Introducing a fun new year resolution for primary school students can spark excitement and motivation from day one.

 It’s a great way to teach kids about determination, goal setting and personal improvement.
-You will have to keep track of these resolutions as children with their short attention spans easily forget and it’s up to you to ensure that they are actually developing the good habits that they have decided on.
-New Year resolutions aren’t just for personal improvement, they enrich your family life and your kid’s understanding of themselves and can actually be fun.
+You will have to keep track of these resolutions, as children with their short attention spans easily forget, and it’s up to you to ensure that they are actually developing the good habits that they have decided on.
+New Year’s resolutions aren’t just for personal improvement; they enrich your family life and your kids’ understanding of themselves and can actually be fun.
 There are a few tips you could follow when you are setting your age-appropriate goals with your children that will set you and your preschooler up for success.

-For it to be successful, make sure these are practical, age appropriate and achievable resolutions and that everyone and that everyone is excited about it.
-There has to be some level of independence in choosing the resolution and ensuring they are positive as it is something we should be doing rather than avoiding.
+For it to be successful, make sure these are practical, age-appropriate and achievable resolutions and that everyone is excited about it.
+There has to be some level of independence in choosing the resolution and ensuring they are positive, as it is something we should be doing rather than avoiding.

-Some Ideas for New Year Resolutions for Kids
+Some Ideas for New Year’s Resolutions for Kids

 - One random act of kindness per day.

-- Making sure to thank someone every day for doing something nice for you.
+- Make sure to thank someone every day for doing something nice for you.

 - Learning a new word every day.